theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/Getting-Started.md

 ## Existing Projects

-2. The extension will automatically try to find a `tailwind.config.js` in your solution.
+2. The extension will automatically try to find a `tailwind.config.{js,cjs,mjs,ts,cts,mts}` in your solution.
 If it is not found, however, you can manually set it by **right-clicking your file and selecting 'Set as Tailwind CSS configuration file'**.

 	**Extension features will only be enabled if a configuration file is found.**